 6. It’s basically one big party

 Now that I’ve mentioned partying, we had so much fun making our own parties on the islands.
 One day we even built our own fire and had a killer water volleyball match in the sea, in which my team (of course) was victorious!
-You can’t help but have a few bevvies when you’re in a location as stunning as this, and it makes the experience all the more fun.
+You can’t help but have a few bevvies when you’re in a location as stunning as this, and it makes the experience of San Blas Islands sailing all the more fun.

 7. You’ll see all of the dolphins

 Dolphin spotting is always so fun and not something that happens a hell of a lot.
 On our San Blas Islands trip, we saw so many dolphins it was incredible.
 They would swim up alongside the boat most mornings and we’d all watch absolutely mesmerized.
 Sometimes they’d hang around for an hour swimming in the wake of the boat.

 8. Experience some of the world’s best snorkeling

 The snorkeling in San Blas Panama is actually some of the best I’ve seen, and that’s including the Great Barrier Reef.
 There are a tonne of brightly coloured fishes, some are even luminescent.
 But the coral is the star of the show.
 Snorkel the San Blas for a while and you’ll see huge trees of colourful coral with tiny fish darting in and out, brain coral that, as per the name look like a huge human brain and sea fans that as you can imagine look like bright and colourful hand fans.
 San Blas snorkeling is just incredible!

 One of the most memorable parts of Sailing the San Blas Islands Panama was the night our Chef Tati cooked us super fresh lobster the crew had bought from one of the Kuna people.
 While you’re sailing the Kuna people will pop up in their canoes beside you selling all the fresh seafood you could ever ask for.
 And our lobster in garlic butter sauce was just so moreish.

 10. The food is incredible